-We may conduct cross trades between funds which we are currently managing provided that all criteria imposed by the regulators are met.
-Notwithstanding the above, cross trades between the personal account of our employee and the Fund's account(s) and between our proprietary trading accounts and the Fund's account(s) are strictly prohibited.
-Compliance with the criteria would be monitored by our compliance unit, and reported to our compliance and risk management committee to avoid conflict of interests and manipulation that could have a negative impact on investors.
+AHAM may conduct cross trades between funds which it is currently managing provided that all criteria imposed by the regulators are met.
+Notwithstanding the aforesaid, cross trades between the personal account of an employee of AHAM and the Fund's account(s) and between AHAM's proprietary trading accounts and the Fund's account(s) are strictly prohibited.
+Compliance with the criteria would be monitored by AHAM's compliance unit, and reported to AHAM's Compliance & Risk Management Committee to avoid conflict of interests and manipulation that could have a negative impact on investors.

-PERMITTED INVESTMENT
+PERMITTED INVESTMENTS